Early Learning Victoria is a child-safe organisation. We have a zero-tolerance approach to child abuse and harm.

 2.1 Requirements

-All staff must comply or adhere, as appropriate, with:
+All staff must comply with or follow:

-- Victorian Public Service Code of Conduct
+- the VPS Code of Conduct

-- the Education and Care Services National Regulations (regulations 83, 155, 156, 157, 168, 170, 171, 174, 175, 176)
+- the Education and Care Services National Regulations 2011 (the National Regulations)

-- Protecting children policy
+- the Protecting children policy

-- United Nations Convention on the Rights of the Child
+- the United Nations Convention on the Rights of the Child.

 3. Actions and procedures